 Name Organisation Comment Response Name Organisation land should be driven by priorities and as above, it is considered that the priority for the Council owned land should be delivery of a new primary school, as an essential piece of public infrastructure to support and enable regeneration.
 A mobility hub can then be provided elsewhere within Water Lane North.
 Some replacement public parking could be provided through provision of at least one deck above part of (safeguarding residential amenity) the existing Haven Banks Car Park at the northeastern end of Michael Browning Way.
 2.9 We therefore object to the draft SPD proposed location options for a new primary school and request that the SPD identifies land at Michael Browning Way as a fixed location for a new school.
 W05-Craning Point It is agreed that there needs to be a craning point to serve the canal and the locations shown on the Regulating Plan (pp 27/27) at the Canal Basin, incorporating any necessary strengthening, are supported.
 These locations are shown as 'fixed'.
 However, at W05 (p57) Gabriel's Wharf is also proposed as an option for the craning point.
-This is not a suitable location given that it necessitates the need for closure of Water Lane to provide Comment noted.
+This is not a suitable location given that it Comment noted.
 Code W11 has been amended to state that Gabriel's Wharf is required to safeguard a craning point and vehicle access for articulated lorries and a crane.
-This amendment has been made following further discussions with landowners and stakeholders, including the Cilldara Group. large vehicle crane access and the proposal to create a new residential-led mixed use neighbourhood, incorporating a multi-functional public space at Gabriel's Wharf.
+This amendment has been made following further discussions with landowners and stakeholders, including the Cilldara Group. (p57) Gabriel's Wharf is also proposed as an option for the multi-functional public space at Gabriel's Wharf.
 The reference to a craning point at Gabriel's Wharf is objected to and we request that this is removed from the draft SPD.
 Utilities At W09 (p59), the draft SPD requires proposals to consider consolidation of utilities infrastructure, coordination of the Support noted and comment noted.
 Continuing collaboration between the landowners will be necessary to resolve matters